Manufacturing

 4. Don’t overlook the little things

-From glue to string to bubble wrap, there are lots of tiny components that turn raw materials and parts into a ready-to-sell product.
+From glue to string to bubble wrap, there are lots of tiny components that turn raw materials and parts into ready-to-sell products.
 When creating your BOM, keep an eye out for the little things your team may have overlooked.
+An experienced manufacturing partner can also review your BOM, and perhaps help you identify something you might have missed.